maxdarque/prisma-docker/README.md

 I've been using Ubuntu on AWS EC2 so open up ports 80 and 443 on `ufw` and in the security group for HTTP and HTTPS respectively.
 Don't worry Caddy automatically forwards all HTTP traffic to HTTPS for you.

-I then save the `docker-compose.yml` file and `Caddyfile` from this repo on to my server.
+Then save the `docker-compose.yml` file and `Caddyfile` from this repo on to your server.

 Launch your `prisma` app with: